abhishm/blog/_posts/2017-05-22-Importance-of-Entropy-in-Temporal-Difference-based-Actor-Critic-Algorithms.md

 After modifying the policy gradient reward, we ran the Vanilla Policy Gradient algorithm and you can see the result of one run in the following figure:

 <img src="{{site.baseurl}}/assets/images/2017-05-22-entropy-ac/actor_critic_with_multiple_critic_updates.png" alt="entropy" style="width: 500px;"/>

+### Concluding remarks
+From this presentation, we note that adding an entropy bonus when solving an RL problem using the actor-critic approach can be crucial.
+It helps in the policy not sticking to a sub-optimal deterministic policy.

 **References:**